EmrehanAbit1/Playwright_Project/README.md

 * Navigate to root path of the project and run command `npm test`

 ## HTML report
-* Go to Project root directory: `./playwright-report/index.html`
+* Go to Project root directory: `./playwright-report/index.html`, right click on it and select `Reveal in File Explorer`.
+Then open it in any browser.
 * Also run command `npx playwright show-report` to get the report

 ## Project Structure